neo4j-contrib/py2neo/docs/index.rst

 **********************

 **Py2neo** is a client library and toolkit for working with Neo4j_ from within Python_ applications and from the command line.
-The library wraps the official driver adding support for HTTP, a higher level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments and many other bells and whistles.
+The library supports both Bolt and HTTP and provides a high level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments, and many other bells and whistles.
-Unlike previous releases, Py2neo v4 no longer requires HTTP and can work entirely through Bolt.
+Unlike previous releases, Py2neo v4 no longer requires an HTTP-enabled server and can work entirely through Bolt.

 .. note:: Documentation for Py2neo v3 is available `here <http://py2neo.org/v3>`_.